scloud19/SECipedia/AWS/EC2.md

 							However, to open that padlock you need the private key Private Key
-							One want want one copy of a private key because you can open all of the public keys with it Login via ssh
+							One want want one copy of a private key because you can open all of the public keys with it

+		Login via ssh
 			ssh PUBLIC_IP_OF_INSTANCE -l ec2-user -i PRIVATE_KEY_FILE
 				The user name is ec2-user for amazon's linux AMI

-				If you're on a different AMI, simply remove the -l switch and you will get the correct username to login from
+				If you're on a different AMI, simply remove the -l switch and you will get the correct username to log in from

 	Security Groups
 		A firewall that allows you to set inbound and outbound rules for different ports/protocols